Search element - Quick search bar

 mother holding breast

-Things should get better quickly once the cause of your sore nipples is found and treated.
-In the meantime, we can help you to find some relief.
+Things should improve when the cause of your sore nipples is found and treated.
+In the meantime, we can help you to find some relief from the pain.

 Nipples are a sensitive part of the body, so even very slight damage can cause a lot of pain.

-• Still early days, but no visible damage?
-Nipples can take time to get used to the pulling and stretching of breastfeeding.
-This type of pain is usually felt at the start of each breastfeed but eases as the milk begins to flow.
-It is common and usually goes away within the first week or so.
+• Early days, no visible damage?
+Nipples often need time to adjust to the stretching and pulling of breastfeeding.
+This pain usually happens at the start of a feed and eases as milk flows.
+It’s common and usually settles within the first week.

-• Cracked or grazed nipples in the first few weeks are usually a sign that the baby’s mouth is causing damage as they learn to breastfeed.
-The good news is that small changes to the way you hold your baby during feeds, or the way they take your breast in their mouth, can help.
-These two things are known as positioning and attachment.
+• Cracked or grazed nipples in the first few weeks: This often means your baby’s mouth isn’t quite right on the breast.
+Small changes to how you hold your baby or how they take the breast can help.
+These are called positioning and attachment.

-• When pain begins after weeks, months or years of comfortable breastfeeds, there are a few possible causes.
-These include changes to your hormones, a distracted baby, and incorrect use of a breast pump.
-With a little problem solving, you and your baby can get back to the comfortable breastfeeds you know and enjoy.
+• Pain after weeks or months of comfortable feeds: Possible causes include hormonal changes, a distracted baby or incorrect breast pump use.
+With a little problem solving, you and your baby can get back to comfortable feeds.

-Unsure what to do next?
-A chat with a breastfeeding counsellor can help you to find and treat the cause of your sore nipples.
-Ask for help promptly, so they can begin to heal.
-When breastfeeding is comfortable, it can be as enjoyable for you as it is for your baby!
+Not sure what’s causing the pain?
+Read more about causes of nipple pain and reach out for chat with a breastfeeding counsellor can help you to find and treat the cause of your sore nipples.
+Getting help early means your nipples can start to heal.
+When breastfeeding feels good, it can be as enjoyable for you as it is for your baby.

 Helping your nipples to heal

-While you’re getting help with the cause, here are some simple things you can do to help damaged nipples heal:
+While you’re getting help with the cause, these simple steps can help your nipples recover:

-• Lightly press a warm, wet washcloth onto your nipples after a feed.
+• Warm compress: Lightly press a warm, wet washcloth onto your nipples for about 5 minutes after each feed.

-• Gently smear a little breastmilk onto your nipples and let it dry.
-Breastmilk is healing and helps to prevent infection.
+• Breastmilk magic: Gently smear a little breastmilk on your nipples and let it dry.
+Breastmilk is healing and helps prevent infection.

-• Treat your nipples with care as they heal.
-Use gentle soaps when washing.
-Choose bras or tops made from fabric that doesn’t rub or stick to your nipples.
+• Gentle care: Treat your nipples with care as they heal.
+Use gentle soaps when washing and mild laundry detergent.

-• Seek medical help if you need pain relief, or if healing seems very slow.
-Once the cause of sore nipples is fixed, they often heal (or at least begin to improve) within days.
+Once the cause is fixed, nipples often improve within a few days.
 If not, your doctor can check for infection.

 Breastfeeding with sore nipples

-• Your baby will still need frequent feeds of breastmilk.
+• Baby’s needs: Your baby still needs frequent feeds of breastmilk.

 Commonly asked questions about sore nipples